 When was the old pond filled in?Click here to find out.

 The Maltings at Alne Station: Read Rosemary Kitchman's brief history by clicking here.

-The 2011 archaeological survey of the west tower of Alne church is now available.
-Click here to read it.
+Church Archaeology: The 2011 archaeological survey of the west tower of Alne church can be read by clicking here.

 If you have a postcard or photo that you would like us to feature on this page, please contact us through the Contact page.
 Thank you.

 It's not me that can't keep a secret, it's the people I tell!

 I like this amusing and self-deprecating comment – and it is so true!